annadavison/human-bear-conflict-radar/README.md

 # The Human-Bear Conflict Radar

 The following repository contains the code and files required to run the Human-Bear Conflict Radar, a digital twin for forecasting and monitoring conflict between humans and bears.
 Alongside this is a folder with the code used to develop the models used within the HBC Radar: the conflict risk model and the dispersal model.
+This work is described in detail within "Davison, A. M., Acosta, I., Arp, M., Doykin, N., Ganchev, N., Todorov, V. and de Koning, K. (*in review*).
+The Human-Bear Conflict Radar: An operational ecological digital twin for forecasting and monitoring conflict between humans and European brown bears (Ursus arctos) in Bulgaria."
+Further details and DOI for this publication will be shared here when available.

 ![screenshot](Figure8.png)